Antonio Gerardi: Biography

 Gerardi was born in Potenza, Basilicata, and grew up in the neighboring municipality of Avigliano.
-At thirteen he started as a radio presenter for "Radio Sud", a local radio in Potenza, and joined "Radio Norba" in 1988.
-Later he began working for national stations like "RTL 102.5" and "Radio Kiss Kiss".
-After a year as a reporter for the TV show Le Iene, in 2007 he made his acting debut with Il rabdomante, directed by Fabrizio Cattani, who discovered him after an argument between Gerardi and a driver for a parking lot in Trastevere, Rome, thinking Gerardi had the right skills for acting.
+At thirteen, he started as a radio presenter for "Radio Sud", a local radio station in Potenza, and joined "Radio Norba" in 1988.
+Later, he began working for national stations like "RTL 102.5" and "Radio Kiss Kiss".
+After several years as a reporter for the TV show Le Iene, in 2007 he made his acting debut with Il rabdomante, directed by Fabrizio Cattani, who discovered him after an argument between Gerardi and a driver over a parking space in Trastevere, Rome, thinking Gerardi had the right skills for acting.

-Since then, he has worked for many films and television series.
-He starred in comedies and dramas such as Basilicata coast to coast, Qualunquemente, Diaz – Don't Clean Up This Blood, Balancing Act, Io sono Mia, Padrenostro, The Last Paradise, and Last Night of Amore.
-On television he appeared mostly in crime and political series; his most notable roles include "Il sardo" in Romanzo criminale – La serie, Stefano Rambelli in La porta rossa and Antonio Di Pietro in 1992 and its sequels 1993 and 1994.
-In 2019 he was recognized as a Paul Harris Fellow by Rotary International.
-In 2020 he started his own web radio "Good Fellas Music Station", specialized in soul, funk and R&B genres.
+Since then, he has worked in many films and television series.
+He starred in comedies and dramas such as Basilicata Coast to Coast, Qualunquemente, Diaz – Don't Clean Up This Blood, Balancing Act, Io sono Mia, Padrenostro, The Last Paradise, and Last Night of Amore.
+On television, he appeared mostly in crime and political series; his most notable roles include "Il sardo" in Romanzo criminale – La serie, Stefano Rambelli in La porta rossa, and Antonio Di Pietro in 1992 and its sequels 1993 and 1994.
+In 2019, he was recognized as a Paul Harris Fellow by Rotary International.
+In 2020, he started his own web radio, "Good Fellas Music Station", specializing in the soul, funk, and R&B genres.